 The Westall '66 UFO

-200 students watched a strange craft fly near their school in Australia in 1966.
-What did they see?
+200 students watched a strange craft fly near their school in Australia in 1966 -- or so the story goes.

 Melbourne, Australia, 1966.
 A sunny, breezy day in autumn, April 6 to be exact.
 Field sports were underway for a morning class at Westall High School.
 A few students saw it first, and then a few more.
 They described it as a disk, gray or silver, about the size of two family cars, and about four football fields away.
 It hovered silently, and then descended out of view behind a row of pine trees to the south of the school.
 A few minutes later it emerged, only now it was being pursued by a squadron of five light aircraft, and now its movement was faster.
 The object, now described as a small, bright streak of light, darted about with the aircraft playing a game of cat and mouse.
 After 20 minutes the strange object and the airplanes pursuing it went out of view.
 As soon as they had the chance, some students scrambled toward the trees and found the grass flattened where the object had undoubtedly landed while it was out of view.
 Back at the school, students and staff were instructed not to talk about what they'd seen.
 Intimidated by the sight of military personnel, the students have allegedly remained silent ever since.